sshahriyar/totalads/README.md

 git clone https://github.com/sshahriyar/totalads
 cd org.eclipse.tracecompass
-If you want to contribute to TotalADS, first fork the org.eclipse.tracecompass repository it into your account and clone it from there (just as shown above) instead of this repository.
+If you want to contribute to TotalADS, first fork the totalads repository it into your account and clone it from there (just as shown above) instead of this repository.

 2. Checkout the development, "develop", branch:

  git checkout develop
 There are two more branches master and staging.
 If you just want to compile and run, then use the master branch but to add new features you must only use the develop branch.

-3. Install Eclipse package named "Eclipse for RCP and RAP Developers" from Eclipse's website.
+3. Download the Eclipse package named "Eclipse for RCP and RAP Developers"  from the Eclipse's website.
 This package already contains the necessary plugins for Eclipse required by TotalADS to compile.
 You can also download any other Eclipse distribution and install the necessary plugins as mentioned in step 4.

-4. (Following instructions from 4.1 to 4.4 are taken from http://wiki.eclipse.org/Trace_Compass/Development_Environment_Setup.)
+4. (Following instructions (4.1 to 4.4) are modified from http://wiki.eclipse.org/Trace_Compass/Development_Environment_Setup.)

 4.1 Import the TotalADS projects into the workspace.